 10 tips on saving water at home

 We're trying to cut our water use at Eden.
-We have a million visitors a year and a million plants in our gardens, so if we can do it, you can too!
+We welcome over 850,000 visitors a year and two million plants in our gardens, so if we can do it, you can too!

 - Turn off the tap when you brush your teeth – this can save 6 litres of water per minute.

 - Place a cistern displacement device in your toilet cistern to reduce the volume of water used in each flush.
 You can get one of these from your water provider.

 - Take a shorter shower.
 Shower can use anything between 6 and 45 litres per minute.